Content Strategy Presentation Design UX Design Usability Testing

 Creating sensory cues to ground users in the present moment

 Because the attention economy disconnects us from our feelings, I designed cues that invite us back.
-In ENTRANCE, you tell time with either heartbeats or breaths—rhythms you can actually feel.
+In ENTRANCE, you tell time with either heartbeats or breaths—rhythms you can feel.
 Your assistant in the app, called your digital shadow, stays on screen with you, still and quiet, until it gently pulses in your chosen rhythm to signal it’s time to return to yourself.

 Designing for a future where your data serves you